 This “cycle of complications” is what Beatrice is experiencing.
 But thankfully, her sin was exposed.
 As we’re told in Numbers 32:23, just as Moses told those who were sinning, “…You may be sure your sin will find you out.”
-God has a way of exposing our sin and then it must be dealt with out in public, bringing regrets on so many levels to those who are affected by the clutches of sin —doing that which we shouldn’t.
+God has a way of exposing our sin.
+It must then be dealt with, in public, bringing regrets on many levels to those who are affected by the clutches of sin —doing that, which we shouldn’t.

 If you are in the midst of temptation take note of point one of the quote below.
 And then take note of point 2.
 If you have lived to learn the lie of point 1, then take note of point 2:

 1. It won’t hurt —One time won’t hurt you.
 2. God will never love you anymore —you’ve blown it!”
 (Neil Clark Anderson)

 In the Bible, we’re warned to “Flee temptation.”
 That doesn’t mean that we stick our heads in the lion’s mouth and think that he won’t bite down.
 We’re fools to believe so.
 We’re to run as far from it as possible.